-Usually setting up a VPN on an external device is a bit more of a hassle than running it on desktop.
+Usually setting up a VPN on an external device is a bit more of a hassle than running it on a desktop.
 Yes, you may have to use their article base.

-☑ Threat Free
+☑ Threat free setup files

 Using a VPN has its threats.
 These can be grouped into 3 categories: software implementation, permissions, and third-party trust.